The 20 Best Major Depression Doctors Near Me in South Carolina, US

 Offers Telehealth

-Robert Ornelas is a Psychiatrist in West Columbia, South Carolina.
+Robert Ornelas is a Psychiatrist practicing medicine in West Columbia, South Carolina.
 Dr. Ornelas is rated as a Distinguished provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Seasonal Affective Disorder (SAD), Major Depression, Generalized Anxiety Disorder (GAD), and Bipolar Disorder (BPD).
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Seasonal Affective Disorder (SAD), Major Depression, Generalized Anxiety Disorder (GAD), and Bipolar Disorder (BPD).

 Distinguished in Major Depression